GabrielCasemiro/Pharmacy-Data-Project/README.md

    By enforcing a strict schema, all processing steps can rely on data having a consistent structure and type.
 For example, `price` is always a float and `timestamp` is always a valid datetime.
 This consistency reduces errors and simplifies the logic in the analytics steps.

 3. **Easier Debugging and Maintenance:**
    When the data schema is well-defined and enforced, it’s easier to pinpoint issues if something goes wrong.
-Developers can be confident that unexpected behavior is likely not caused by malformed data, because Pydantic has already enforced the schema rules.
+Developers can be confident that unexpected behavior is likely not caused by malformed data, because Pydantic has already enforced the schema rules

 ## Installation